 The park features ample parking, restroom facilities and pavilions, and is open to the public from 7:00 AM until dusk every day, except on Wednesdays when it is open from 12 noon until dusk.
 Holiday hours will vary.

 Various canine events and activities are held throughout the year.
 For information on these happenings, you should contact the Parks and Recreation Department at 954-452-2510.

 This is an unsupervised park where dogs are permitted to run free without a leash, and consequently, all people and animals that enter this park do so strictly at their own risk.
 No children under the age of 12 are permitted without an adult over the age of 18.
-Protected by Thor Guard Lightning System.
+Protected by a lightning prediction and warning system

 Always observe all of the posted rules.